precap/dcc-ex.github.io/docs/ex-commandstation/diy/purchasing.rst

 Next Steps
 ==========

-Click the "next" button to see how to assemble your |EX-CS|.
+Click the 'Next' button to see how to assemble your |EX-CS|.

 ----